tbohne/plan_generation/README.md

 ## Usage

-- The csv-plan to be used can be configured via the parameter `plan_path` in the launch file.
+- the csv-plan to be used can be configured via the parameter `plan_path` in the launch file
 - launch plan generator / provider: `roslaunch plan_generation plan_generation.launch`